 Speaking from personal experience, I have acid reflux, a.k.a.
 GERD (gastroesophageal reflux disease) or “heartburn.”
 Caffeine can make this condition worse, so I have to limit my consumption of it – I would say 3-4 cups a day is my average.
 If I consume it after midday I also find myself a little jittery.
 So I have switched to decaffeinated coffee if I have a craving for it after 12:00 pm.
 A recent US government report has stated that 3-5 cups per day is a safe amount of coffee intake and enough to reap all the potential benefits.

 In conclusion, coffee (as with many things) can be good in moderation.
 Pregnant women and individuals with certain medical conditions such as cardiac problems should be cautious and seek advice regarding intake from their medical providers.
 For most people, the benefits seem to outweigh the risks.
+I hope this post has shed some light on the correlation between coffee and total body health.

 1. Seidman LM, Eckenrode, KN, Bloom IT, Bashirelahi N. What every dentist should know about coffee.
 Gen Dent.
 2016 July-Aug;64(4):20-3.
 PubMed PMID 27367628.